dnelson/temet/README.md

 Reproducing Published Papers
 ----------------------------

-* collab/ - exploration and plots for collaborations/non-first author papers
-* projects/ - analysis and plots for first-author papers/projects
+* projects/ - analysis and plots for specific papers/projects

 The complete analysis and plot set of published papers can (theoretically) be reproduced with the following entry points inside the `projects/` directory.
 Note that in practice some analyses are costly and would better be done (and were actually